-- Third-Offense DUI: The third time that a person is convicted of a DUI, penalties begin to significantly increase.
-Third-time offenders face fines from $2000 to $5000, up to five years in state prison, potential 10 years license suspension, 90-day vehicle impound, felony conviction, mandatory attendance of DUI school and/or alcohol treatment program, as well as community service.
+- Third-Offense DUI: The third time a person is convicted of a DUI, penalties begin to increase significantly.
+Third-time offenders face fines from $2000 to $5000, up to five years in state prison, potential ten years license suspension, 90-day vehicle impound, felony conviction, mandatory attendance of DUI school or alcohol treatment program, as well as community service.

 - Fouth-Offense DUI (or more): Being convicted of a DUI four or more times carries the potential for the most extreme consequences.
-Those convicted may be fined $2000 to $5000, up to five years in prison, the potential of five years of probation, lifetime driver’s license suspension, 90-day vehicle impound, mandatory DUI school as well as alcohol treatment program, felony conviction, as well as community service.
+Those convicted may be fined $2000 to $5000, up to five years in prison, the possibility of five years of probation, lifetime driver’s license suspension, 90-day vehicle impound, mandatory DUI school, and alcohol treatment program felony conviction, as well as community service.

-Penalties can be substantially increased if a person driving under the influence causes property damage, bodily injuries, and/or has a minor in the vehicle at the time of the offense.
-If you have been charged with a DUI, speak with an experienced DUI attorney in Orlando, Florida to discuss the potential implications of a conviction and how you can possibly mount a successful defense.
+Penalties can be substantially increased if a person driving under the influence causes property damage, bodily injuries, or has a minor in the vehicle at the time of the offense.
+If you have been charged with a DUI, speak with an experienced DUI attorney in Orlando, Florida, to discuss the potential implications of a conviction and how you can mount a successful defense.

 Why You Need a DUI Lawyer

 It doesn’t matter which DUI offense you are being charged with; the consequences can have profound implications for your life.
 Charges levied against those driving under the influence are severe because of the danger that a drunk driver puts others in.
 Though it may sometimes seem like it, DUI cases are not precisely “shut and close” cases for the prosecution.

 Furthermore, an adept DUI lawyer in Orlando will have the necessary experience to argue for a plea bargain effectively.
 The more experienced the lawyer is, the more likely they are to have a good relationship with the prosecution.
 This is an advantage for those charged with a DUI as it gives them negotiating power that they would otherwise not have.

 Why Choose Parikh Law